Goals and Benefits of a Sales Assessment

 These four revenue drivers have an exponential impact on revenue and deserve careful scrutiny.
 Uncovering inefficiencies with these four will allow you to solve problems that are negatively impacting revenue.
 An assessment will also help you prioritize which areas to work on first.

 In addition to finding skill gaps, an assessment will provide insights into where the leakage is occurring.
 For example, when the sales rep is handling a new lead, did they get ahead of themselves and skip the discovery call and jump right into the presentation.
-If the sales team is missing or skipping steps in the sales process, we want to correct these inefficiencies prior to increasing the marketing budget to generate more leads.
-Without a a thorough assessment, your team will just be guessing and any increase in the marketing budget will be wasted.
+If the sales team is missing or skipping steps in the sales process, you want to correct these inefficiencies prior to increasing the marketing budget to generate more leads.
+Without a thorough assessment, your team will just be guessing and any increase in the marketing budget will be wasted.

 Another key benefit of a sales assessment is that it will ensure every salesperson’s interaction with potential clients is consistent.
 Sales leaders can create the most detailed sales playbooks on paper, but if it is not followed, results suffer.
-Consistency creates predictability and without consistency, sales leaders will always be guessing on their sales forecast.
-This inconsistency is the primary reason companies miss their sales goals.
-The sales audit will uncover those leakage areas and incrementally improve sales results for the entire organization.
+This is especially important in relation to a post-COVID world that relies more on remote sellers interacting virtually.

-The third core revenue driver to audit is value.
-When you analyze value, you can see what is happening that is affecting the deal size and client lifetime value.
-Not all customers are equal in value, which is why an Ideal Customer Profile (or ICP) should be identified.
-Are we chasing every potential company in the market?
+Are you chasing every potential company in the market?
 That’s expensive and inefficient.
 Targeting the ICP allows a sales team to invest more time with high-value clients.
 Sometimes sales teams lose focus trying to hit a sales target and provide discounts or free trials when they would be better served to focus on their ICP.
 Without auditing the value of clients, it’s difficult to verify the team is alignment with the company’s value drivers.

-The final revenue drive to audit is conversion.
-This seems obvious but it can be overlooked because weakness in any area of the sales process has a negative impact on conversions.
-That is why conversion must be scrutinized from initial prospecting efforts to discovery calls, to presentation and closing.
 Each step in the sales process is a conversion opportunity.
 It’s important to uncover how deal size impacts closing ratio as well.
 Is the team really good at closing lower value deals but missing on the bigger opportunities?
 Very often companies have one or two missed conversions opportunities in their CRM that would have transformed the year’s final revenue results.
-We don’t want to miss those opportunities next year, which is why a sales audit is critical.
+You don’t want to miss those opportunities next year, which is why a sales audit is critical.

 If you have performed internal sales audits in the past and sales have plateaued, an external audit may be the next option.
 Most companies are aware when sales is underperforming, but figuring out the how-to correct it can be a challenge.
 In addition, your company may have transitioned to a virtual or hybrid sales environment and lack baseline best practices to gauge performance.
 In which case an external audit would be helpful.

-Regardless if your sales audit is conducted internally or externally, it will provide unique insights into your sales operation.
+Regardless, if your sales audit is conducted internally or externally, it will provide unique insights into your sales operation.
 Many organizations combine both quantitative and qualitative data to evaluate what is working and what needs improvement.
 Sales is constantly evolving, and a complex process impacted by a wide range of factors such as market conditions, buyer behaviors, and sales enablement strategies.
 If your sales organization has not recently been audited, the time is now.

-- Account Planning (13)
+- Account Planning (11)

-- Awards (38)
+- Awards (47)

-- Client Testimonial (33)
+- Client Testimonial (37)

-- Personal Branding (20)
+- Personal Branding (19)

-- Podcast (10)
+- Podcast (11)

-- Research (59)
+- Research (70)

-- Sales Career Development (89)
+- Sales Career Development (87)

-- Sales Coaching (162)
+- Sales Coaching (157)

 - Sales Consulting (137)

-- Sales Culture (173)
+- Sales Culture (170)

-- Sales Enablement (359)
+- Sales Enablement (356)

-- Sales Leadership (92)
+- Sales Leadership (110)

-- Sales Management (257)
+- Sales Management (248)

-- Sales Negotiation (21)
+- Sales Negotiation (16)

-- Sales Prospecting (117)
+- Sales Prospecting (124)

-- Sales Role-Playing (18)
+- Sales Role-Playing (19)

-- Sales Training (236)
+- Sales Training (233)

-- Selling Strategies (271)
+- Selling Strategies (263)

-- Soft Skills (73)
+- Soft Skills (70)

-- Talent Management (103)
+- Talent Management (94)

-- Trusted Advisor (28)
+- Trusted Advisor (27)

-- Virtual Selling (56)
+- Virtual Selling (49)

-- Webinar (8)
+- Webinar (9)